teodevgroup/teo/PLANNING.md

 - Do not seed records for dropped tables and delete the seed record **[DONE]**
 - Fixed "equals": null and "not": null for SQL queries **[DONE]**
 - Generated models in clients and entities are in alphabetic order **[DONE]**
+- Kotlin client: when generating into a project, infer its package name from the path **[DONE]**
+- Node.js client: Rewrite with askama engine

 #### 0.0.58
 - Server response: redirects